TheDrw/WashingMachineGameJam/README.md

 This is game was made by [Jessie](https://github.com/JurassicJessie "3D Modeler") and I, where Jessie is the novice 3D Modeler, and I was/is/something the programmerish.
 I used the game engine Unity version 2017.4.18f1.
 The code is in C#.
 I've decided to put all of the code and stuff on here, so someone who is learning to build a game from scratch, you can see how I approached it.
 Keep in mind, this was done in 2 days.
-I tried to stick to [SOLID](https://youtu.be/eIf3-aDTOOA) and best practices as much as I could.
+I tried to do the "S", "O", and "I" in [SOLID](https://youtu.be/eIf3-aDTOOA) and best practices as much as I could.
 But I think I went off those rails early on.

 ## About
 This was made during the  [Extra Credits Game Jam #3](https://itch.io/jam/extra-credits-game-jam-3 "FR33 GAM3").